2017 AAA 400 Drive for Autism

 The 2017 AAA 400 Drive for Autism was a Monster Energy NASCAR Cup Series race held on June 4, 2017, at Dover International Speedway in Dover, Delaware.
-Contested over 406 laps, extended from 400 laps due to overtime, on the 1-mile (1.6 km) concrete speedway, it was the 13th race of the 2017 Monster Energy NASCAR Cup Series season.
+Contested over 406 laps, extended from 400 laps due to overtime, on the 1 mi concrete speedway, it was the 13th race of the 2017 Monster Energy NASCAR Cup Series season.

-To date, this race was the 83rd and most recent career win for seven-time NASCAR Cup Series champion Jimmie Johnson who retired from full time competition after the 2020 season.
-Johnson would return in the 2023 Daytona 500.
+As of 2025, this race was the most recent career win (his 83rd) for seven-time NASCAR Cup Series champion Jimmie Johnson, who retired from full time competition after the 2020 season, but returned on a part-time basis at the 2023 Daytona 500.

-This would also be Ross Chastain and Ryan Sieg's first Cup Series start.
+Ross Chastain and Ryan Sieg both made their first Cup Series start at the event, finishing 20th and 26th respectively.

-Report

-Background

-Dover International Speedway, the track where the race was held.

-Dover International Speedway is an oval race track in Dover, Delaware, United States that has held at least two NASCAR races since it opened in 1969.
-In addition to NASCAR, the track also hosted USAC and the Verizon IndyCar Series.
-The track features one layout, a 1 mi concrete oval, with 24° banking in the turns and 9° banking on the straights.
-The speedway is owned and operated by Dover Motorsports.

-The track, nicknamed "The Monster Mile", was built in 1969 by Melvin Joseph of Melvin L. Joseph Construction Company, Inc., with an asphalt surface, but was replaced with concrete in 1995.
-Six years later in 2001, the track's capacity moved to 135,000 seats, making the track have the largest capacity of sports venue in the mid-Atlantic.
-In 2002, the name changed to Dover International Speedway from Dover Downs International Speedway after Dover Downs Gaming and Entertainment split, making Dover Motorsports.
-From 2007 to 2009, the speedway worked on an improvement project called "The Monster Makeover", which expanded facilities at the track and beautified the track.
-After the 2014 season, the track's capacity was reduced to 95,500 seats.